MAECProject/MAECProject.github.io/documentation/common_features/index.md

 title: Common Features
 ---

-This page contains commonly characterized features - whether statically, dynamically, or manually identified in malware - along with their mappings to MAEC/CybOX object element(s), the associated MAEC/CybOX schema(s), the typical MAEC schema location(s) (specified via a quasi-XPath like expression) of the object element(s) and associated attributes (captured in [square brackets]), and an explicit XML representation example.
+This page contains commonly characterized features - whether statically, dynamically, or manually identified in malware - along with their mappings to MAEC/CybOX object elements, the associated MAEC/CybOX schemas, the typical MAEC schema locations (specified via a quasi-XPath like expression) of the object elements and associated attributes (captured in [square brackets]), and an explicit XML representation example.
 Only the most commonly used object elements are listed for each feature; please refer to the applicable schemas for the complete lists.

 ### File Attributes